 Criticism: When someone criticizes their partner, it implies that something is wrong with them or that you are attacking their character.
-In this case, one is focused on winning the argument or to prove the partner wrong.
-For example, when you say, ‘You never do this…’, ‘Why are you like this…’, ‘You’re always….’
-This in return makes the spouse feel attacked and elicit a defensive response.
-The right way is to make a complaint of your spouses’ behaviour and not attack their personality.
+In this case, one focuses on winning the argument or proving the partner wrong.
+For example, when you say, ‘You never do this…’, ‘Why are you like this…’, ‘You’re always….’, the spouse feels attacked and elicits a defensive response.
+The right way is to make a complaint about your spouse’s behaviour and not attack their personality.
 For example, when X happened, I felt Y, and I need Z.

-We are all wired differently right?
-Different backgrounds, different personalities, different cultures, races, behaviours etc. As such, it is quite normal that we experience life and all our emotions differently.
+We are all wired differently, right?
+Different backgrounds, different personalities, different cultures, races, behaviours etc. As such, it is normal that we experience life and all our emotions differently.
 It will be quite illogical to think that our way of thinking or living is the ONLY right way to do it.
 This will just cause conflict and misunderstandings.
-As such, couples are advised to take time and understand one another, their love language and work towards compromise rather than conflict.
+As such, couples are advised to take time and understand each other’s love languages and work towards compromise rather than conflict.

-Below I am going to mention some main differences that could be there among couples and how they can reach middle ground and understanding.
+Below are some main differences among couples and how they can reach a middle ground and understanding.

 1. Independence 1st vs Togetherness 1st

-There are some people who are more comfortable and more relaxed working alone or being alone rather than interacting with other people.
+Some people are more comfortable and relaxed working alone or being alone rather than interacting with others.
 One spouse could be more family oriented than the other.
 Perhaps one involves their parents/siblings in their lives while others prefer dealing with their issues by themselves as a couple.

 Someone who values independence first might get irritated or frustrated when they do not get enough alone time.
 Or when a conflict arises, they NEED personal space.
-Here it is not a matter of wanting anymore, it is a NEED and that means, if they don’t get their personal space ASAP, it will make them more anxious and stressed.
+Here it is not a matter of wanting anymore, it is a NEED.
+That means, that if they don’t get their personal space ASAP, it will make them more anxious and stressed.

 Togetherness first, needs more interaction with others and may become anxious when the partner is not readily available.
 They always seek comfort.
 They NEED to know that everything is okay.
 They need that emotional contact to relax, and the lack of it might cause further anxiousness.

-Now when conflict arises, these two people may get upset when their coping mechanism is not met by their partner.
+When conflict arises, these two may get upset when their coping mechanism is not met by their partner.

 2. Slow to Upset vs. Readily Upset

 Slow to upset people get anxious when there is conflict.
 They would rather remain silent to avoid further escalation of conflict.
-They stay calm in order to control the situation.
-They feel better diffusing their upset feelings.
+They stay calm to control the situation.
+They feel better about diffusing their upset feelings.

 Readily upset need to speak up right away when something isn’t right.
 They feel that conflict and arguments are normal and for them, speaking up about their upset feelings helps them calm down.

-Slow to upset talking to readily-upset: “You throw temper tantrums anytime you don’t get something your way” “Nothing is ever good enough for you, you are just always negative”
+Slow to upset talking to readily upset: “You throw temper tantrums anytime you don’t get something your way.”

-Readily Upset talking to slow-upset: “You just cover up your true feelings just to avoid conflict” “You just want to pretend like everything is okay”
+Readily Upset talking to slow-upset: “You just cover up your true feelings just to avoid conflict.”

 3. Problem Solving 1st vs. Understanding 1st

-Problem solving first people seek to deal with the situation by finding an appropriate plan for it.
-They don’t seek sympathy or validation from the partner.
+Problem-solving 1st people seek to deal with the situation by finding an appropriate plan for it.
+They don’t seek sympathy or validation from their partner.
 They don’t see the point in discussing feelings over what happened.
 They think, ‘Something wrong has happened, what do we do next?’

-Understanding first, feel instantly better when they get a little understanding from their partner.
+Understanding 1st feels instantly better when they get a little understanding from their partner.
 They feel soothed when they get a little support and compassion.
 For such people, acknowledging their emotions or the intentions underlying their actions is important.
-What Type of understanding are understanding first people looking for?
-It’s a matter of timing, its not that they don’t want a solution, its just they feel understanding comes first then looking for a solution.
+What Type of understanding is understanding first people looking for?
+It’s a matter of timing, it is not that they don’t want a solution, it is just they feel understanding comes first, then looking for a solution.